nicolomeneghetti/LFPkernel_AllenInst_V1model/README.md

 ------------------------------

-In this folder we report the codes for estimating LFPs kernels from the V1 Allen Institute model.
-We organize this repository into 3 folders:
+In this folder we report the codes for estimating LFPs-kernels (and consequently LFPs) from the V1 Allen Institute model.
+We organized this repository into 3 folders:
 1) single-layer L2/3 model.
 2) full-column L2/3 model
-3)
+3) full-column L4 model

 ----------------------------------